Mousetronaut: Based on a (Partially) True Story

 Is it any good?

-The outcome is somewhat predictable, but MOUSESTRONAUT is appealing for its cute main character and engaging art by C.F.
-Payne.
+The outcome is somewhat predictable, but MOUSESTRONAUT is appealing for its cute main character and engaging art.
 It succeeds as an insider's view of manned space flight, with lots of information about the space shuttle program in the substantial Afterword that parents and teachers can share with kids.

 Families can talk about...